abrookins/reliable_service_calls_with_python/README.md

 (What these items are is intentionally unspecified.)

-The service requires a token that is forwarded to an authentication system that returns the user's permissions, for a total of three network requests required to return the response (authentication, recommendations, and popular items).
+The service requires an authentication token that is forwarded to a system that returns the user's permissions, for a total of three network requests required to return the response (authorization, recommendations, and popular items).

 Here is an example request made of this service: